Bartholomew the Apostle: Art and literature

-The idea of using the story of Bartholomew being skinned alive to create an artwork depicting an anatomical study of a human is still common amongst contemporary artists with Gunther Von Hagens's The Skin Man (2002) and Damien Hirst's Exquisite Pain (2006).
+This idea has influenced some contemporary artists to create an artwork depicting an anatomical study of a human body is found amongst with Gunther Von Hagens's The Skin Man (2002) and Damien Hirst's Exquisite Pain (2006).
 Within Gunther Von Hagens's body of work called Body Worlds a figure reminiscent of Bartholomew holds up his skin.
 This figure is depicted in actual human tissues (made possible by Hagens's plastination process) to educate the public about the inner workings of the human body and to show the effects of healthy and unhealthy lifestyles.
 In Exquisite Pain 2006, Damien Hirst depicts St Bartholomew with a high level of anatomical detail with his flayed skin draped over his right arm, a scalpel in one hand and a pair of scissors in the other.
 The inclusion of scissors was inspired by Tim Burton's film Edward Scissorhands (1990).

 Bartholomew plays a part in Francis Bacon's Utopian tale New Atlantis, about a mythical isolated land, Bensalem, populated by a people dedicated to reason and natural philosophy.
-Some twenty years after the ascension of Christ the people of Bensalem found an ark floating off their shore.
-The ark contained a letter as well as the books of the Old and New Testaments.
-The letter was from Bartholomew the Apostle and declared that an angel told him to set the ark and its contents afloat.
-Thus the scientists of Bensalem received the revelation of the Word of God.
+Some twenty years after the ascension of Christ the people of Bensalem find an ark floating off their shore.
+The ark contains a letter as well as the books of the Old and New Testaments.
+The letter is from Bartholomew the Apostle and declares that an angel told him to set the ark and its contents afloat.
+Thus the scientists of Bensalem receive the revelation of the Word of God.